andrew/ultimate-awesome/README.md

 - [Awesome-Open-Vocabulary-Object-Detection](https://github.com/witnessai/Awesome-Open-Vocabulary-Object-Detection) - A curated list of papers, datasets and resources pertaining to open vocabulary object detection.
 - [awesome-haxe-gamedev](https://github.com/Dvergar/awesome-haxe-gamedev) - Resources for game development on haxe.
 - [awesome-js-tooling-in-rust](https://github.com/karimould/awesome-js-tooling-in-rust) - A curated list of JavaScript tooling written in Rust.
+- [awesome-chemistry-datasets](https://github.com/kjappelbaum/awesome-chemistry-datasets) - Overview of datasets for ML in chemistry.
 - [awesome-vehicle-re-identification](https://github.com/knwng/awesome-vehicle-re-identification) - Collection of dataset&paper&code on Vehicle Re-Identification.
 - [RGBD-semantic-segmentation](https://github.com/Yangzhangcst/RGBD-semantic-segmentation) - A paper list of RGBD semantic segmentation (processing).
 - [build-your-own-x-zh](https://github.com/buhe/build-your-own-x-zh) - 🤓 Build your own (insert technology here) simplified chinese  version.
 - [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - 🤯  beginners tutorial building a real time counter in Phoenix 1.7.14 + LiveView 1.0 ⚡️ Learn the fundamentals from first principals so you can make something amazing! 🚀.
-- [awesome-chemistry-datasets](https://github.com/kjappelbaum/awesome-chemistry-datasets) - Overview of datasets for ML in chemistry.
+- [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
 - [awesome-one-person-games](https://github.com/Yonaba/awesome-one-person-games) - :video_game: A curated list of successul games, made (quite) entirely by a lone gamedev.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
 - [awesome-monitoring](https://github.com/Enapiuz/awesome-monitoring) - List of tools for monitoring and analyze everything.
 - [awesome-courses](https://github.com/fffaraz/awesome-courses) - List of free online programming/CS courses [Massive Open Online Courses].
 - [awesome-ocelot](https://github.com/geffzhang/awesome-ocelot) - A curated list of awesome ocelot books, courses, trainings, conference talks, blogs and most inspiring open source contributors.
-- [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
 - [awesome-scheme](https://github.com/schemedoc/awesome-scheme) - A curated list of awesome Scheme libraries and resources.
 - [Awesome-Law-NLP-Research-Work](https://github.com/dalinvip/Awesome-Law-NLP-Research-Work) - Awesome Law NLP Research Work, Paper, Competition, Onlline System.
 - [awesome-amazon-seller](https://github.com/ScaleLeap/awesome-amazon-seller) - A curated list of tools and resources for Amazon sellers.
 - [awesome-websites](https://github.com/StanForever/awesome-websites) - A curated list of awesome websites.
+- [awesome-fortran](https://github.com/rabbiabram/awesome-fortran) - Awesome list of Fortran libs.
 - [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift) - A curated list of jscodeshift packages and resources.
 - [awesome-book-authoring](https://github.com/TalAter/awesome-book-authoring) - :books: A collection of awesome resources for technical book authors.
 - [awesome-nocode-lowcode](https://github.com/valentin-vogel/awesome-nocode-lowcode) - A curated list of awesome nocode and lowcode ressources for building software without code.